 What implications does this have for understanding the COVID-19 response?

-At the time of writing, the COVID-19 pandemic continues to dominate both health and political discourse.
-Although this paper was not initiated to look at this, it may be that these findings are of some relevance to analysis of the pandemic—it may be that those countries that entered it with continued improving health outcomes are more likely to mitigate the negative effects of the economic shock, and perhaps less likely to see excess mortality from non-COVID deaths.
+At the time of writing, COVID-19 dominates both health and political discourse.
+Our findings include that life expectancies, life disparities, and midlife mortality trends are less favourable in the USA and UK than comparator nations, even before the pandemic; evidence of higher excess and COVID-related deaths in the USA and UK may therefore be no coincidence.
+Those countries that entered the pandemic with better and more consistent health trends seem to have better mitigated the negative effects of the economic shock, and been less likely to see excess mortality from non-COVID deaths.
 These areas of course require substantial further investigation, but it is noteworthy that when both changes to the economy (measured as change in GDP) and confirmed deaths due to COVID-19 are compared, Japan is once again an outlier with substantially lower changes in both measures.25

 Strengths and weaknesses of the study

-The Human Mortality Database uses data assembled using a uniform set of procedures, and although there may be some concerns, such as age heaping and age exaggeration, the data are widely accepted as reliable and comparable.30 The methods used to calculate life disparity and probability of dying at 12 months replicate those of experts in the field, and were checked against code supplied by one of the pioneers in using these methods.6 13 14 We also examine trends rather than year-on-year changes, as it has been suggested these are more useful due to annual fluctuations.31 Comparison of the countries with the best and worst rates were those identified by the ONS,12 thus removing bias of country selection, and comparison with geographically and politically similar nations demonstrated reversal of trends is not inevitable, as well as the unexpected finding of Canada’s deteriorating life disparity.
+The Human Mortality Database has rigorous data quality requirements and standardisation procedures, and are widely accepted as reliable for international comparison.30 The methods used to calculate life disparity and probability of dying at 12 months replicate those of experts in the field, and were checked against code supplied by one of the pioneers in using these methods.6 13 14 We also examine trends rather than year-on-year changes, as it has been suggested these are more useful due to annual fluctuations.31 Comparison of the countries with the best and worst rates were those identified by the ONS,12 thus removing bias of country selection, and comparison with geographically and politically similar nations demonstrated reversal of trends is not inevitable, as well as the unexpected finding of Canada’s deteriorating life disparity.

 There are some limitations.
 For example, the UK is treated as a single entity, concealing differences between the devolved nations.
 This has been shown to be important, for example in Scotland where intentional investment was made to reduce IMR, with good effect, and more recently, the devolved nations varying responses and policy decisions during COVID-19.